zxypro1/zxypro1/README.md

-- A master student in NUS
+- MSC in NUS
 - Interest in Python, C++, TS, Rust...
 - Retro gamer
-- Still trying to be a full stack developer
+- Trying to be a full stack developer

 <!---
 zxypro1/zxypro1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.